Published: October 10, 2021

 English muffins are, as the name suggests, English, although on that side of the pond, they're just called "muffins."
 In the late 19th century, British immigrant Samuel Bath Thomas introduced them to Americans, eventually creating our famous American version: Thomas' English Muffins.

-The key to a flavorful English muffin is letting the dough proof very slowly (overnight) in the refrigerator.
+Proof overnight: The key to a flavorful English muffin is letting the dough proof very slowly (overnight) in the refrigerator.
 This is also nice because half the work is already done when you wake up in the morning to make breakfast!
-You also want to ensure that the muffins have risen completely before cooking them, as this contributes to the flavor and creates lots of nooks and crannies.
+Make sure that the muffins have risen completely before cooking them, as this contributes to the flavor and creates lots of nooks and crannies.

-Although proofing overnight results in the best flavor, you can take a shortcut if you don't have that much time.
+Quick method: Although proofing overnight results in the best flavor, you can take a shortcut if you don't have that much time.
 Just leave the dough at room temperature for the first rise instead of refrigerating overnight.
-It should only need about 1-2 hours to rise at room temperature.
+It should only need about 1 to 2 hours to rise at room temperature.

-The best way to cut English muffins in half is by using the prongs of a fork to cut into the sides, then pulling the muffins apart.
+Split the muffins with a fork: The best way to cut English muffins in half is by using the prongs of a fork to cut into the sides, then pulling the muffins apart.
 This will really accentuate the nooks and crannies.
+Avoid slicing the muffins with a knife, which will smooth out the nooks and crannies.

 Yield14 muffins